milkyware/milkyware.github.io/_drafts/2023-03-13-sharing-bicep-templates.md

 }
 ```

 This allows each use of the storage account module to create a resource with a different name.
 Notice as well that **location, tags and environment** are also parameters with default values.
-This allows modules to be designed to adhere to conventions by default, but also gives flexibility for the developer to deviate from the defaults where necessary.
-In the example, **location** defaults to the location of the current resource group, **tags** use the tags of the current resource group and **environment** defaults to a cheaper sku but allows for a more expensive, resilient sku for live scenarios.
+This allows modules to be designed to adhere to conventions by default, but also gives flexibility for developers to deviate from the defaults where necessary:

+- **location** defaults to the location of the current resource group
+- **tags** use the tags of the current resource group
+- **environment** defaults to a cheaper sku but allows for a more expensive, resilient sku for live scenarios

 ## Referencing module files